www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2022-12-21-1-create-game-based-on-optimization-networks.md

                 * [ ] LookupColumn
                 * [x] LookupTable -> As there are only LookupTables this does not seem to cause the problem.
             * [ ] Create statistics about runtime of Databases and Tables excluding the runtime of their subscriptions.
+                * [ ] Create statistics recorder based on tuple of path of subject, method, type of recording as a string, count and total runtime.
-            * [ ] Find out runtime problems via new Table statistics.
+            * [ ] Find out runtime problems via new Table statistics
     * [ ] Apply all tests for this only onto complete world instance.
         * [ ] Document the reasoning in guidelines for optimization programming.
     * [ ] Support problem instances with more than 1 time step in a loop.